OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-01-Mobile-Security-Settings.md

     are "on" and "off").
 This includes access to the camera itself, as well as access to the photos stored on your phone.

-*(Note -- this is one section where the specific instructions will become outdated quickly and often.
-Always double check that the steps still work, and please consider [submitting an issue](https://github.com/OpenNewsLabs/newsroom-security-curricula/issues) with updated instructions.
-The concept of auditing location, microphone, and camera access for the reasons outlined above should hold up.)*
+* These instructions will become outdated quickly and often.
+If you're planning on working with a large group, double check that the steps still apply, and consider [submitting an issue](https://github.com/OpenNewsLabs/newsroom-security-curricula/issues) with updated instructions.
+The concept of auditing location, microphone, and camera access for the reasons outlined above should hold up.) *

 **For Android users:**